 Today, we're putting Toronto Raptors forward OG Anunoby under the microscope.

-That was on full display throughout Toronto's five-game Western Conference road trip and in particular in the opening game in Denver in which the short-handed Raptors (where have we heard that before!) played without Serge Ibaka, Marc Gasol and Fred VanVleet.
+That was on full display throughout Toronto's five-game Western Conference road trip prior to the season being suspended, particularly in the opening game in Denver in which the short-handed Raptors (where have we heard that before!) played without Serge Ibaka, Marc Gasol and Fred VanVleet.
 Although the Raptors lost that game by double digits, the fact that they were able to bounce back with four straight wins allows for some leeway in ignoring the result and instead honing in on some specifics - chiefly, the play of Anunoby.

 Not only did he score a career-high 32 points, he came up with a career-best seven steals.
 His defensive versatility showed throughout the game, as Anunoby spent time matched up with various players on the Nuggets, from Jamal Murray and Will Barton to Jerami Grant and Nikola Jokic.